-AR wearables, such as smart glasses, enable users to see computer-generated images overlaid on top of the real world.
+AR wearables, such as smart glasses, enable users to see digital images overlaid on top of the real world.
 There are two key elements that allow these images to be seen – a light source such as a minute projector and a means of transferring the image from the projector into the user’s eyes.

 A very important characteristic of an AR near eye display is the eye-box.
 WaveOptics waveguides make a large eye-box possible.
 The key to our technology is a concept called two-dimensional pupil expansion.
 WaveOptics Chief Scientist Salim Valera explains and contrasts our technology to conventional methods in this video.

 The eye-box is the viewing area over which the AR image can be seen.
 Move your eye to the edge of a small eye-box and the image may start to fade or even cut-off abruptly.
 Additionally, a pair of smart glasses with a small eye-box will only suit users with average set eyes.
 Users with narrow or wide-set eyes may see AR images that are missing significant edge content.